 In the event you ever are involved in a car crash in NY, here is what you should do:

-- Take Photographs.
-Does your cell phone have a camera on it?
+- Take photographs – Does your cell phone have a camera on it?
 If yes, use it!
-Take pictures of the property damage to all cars involved in the accident; and
+Take pictures of the property damage to all cars involved in the accident.

 Types of Damages You May Be Entitled to

-If you or a loved one was seriously hurt in a car accident that was caused by someone else’s negligence, you may be entitled to money damages.
+If you or a loved one was seriously hurt in a car accident that was caused by someone else’s negligence, you may be entitled to financial damages.

 Case Law Analysis

-First, your word alone is not at enough to prove a “serious injury”.
+First, your word alone is not enough to prove a “serious injury.”
 At a minimum, New York requires you to put forth objective proof of your injury.
 See Dufel v.
 Green, 84 N.Y.2d 795, 798 (1995).